DennisTurco/ImparareFacile/src/content/informatica/cpp/2_controlli-condizionali.md

 The syntax of the `if` statement is:

-LA sintassi dell’ `if` statement è:
+LA sintassi dell' `if` statement è:

 ```c
 if (condizione) {